enketo/enketo-core/README.md

 ###How to create or extend widgets elements

 The form [dev.html](dev.html) is a useful form to test widgets.
 This [plugin template](https://gist.github.com/MartijnR/6943281) may also be useful for new widgets.
-The options {touch: boolean, repeat: boolean}, are added automatically to all widgets to indicate whether the client is using a touchscreen device and whether the widgets are inside a newly cloned repeat.
+The option {touch: [boolean]}, is added automatically to all widgets to indicate whether the client is using a touchscreen device and whether the widgets are inside a newly cloned repeat.

 Each widget needs to follow the following: